 In the annals of what must be one of the most ridiculous data security incidents, a law firm employee sent a client file on an unencrypted thumb drive in the mail.
 The file contained Social Security information and other financial data.
 Seriously?
 The envelope arrived without the USB drive.
 The firm contacted the post office. […]

 A recent article in Wired argues that it is time to kill password recovery questions.
 Password recovery questions are those questions that you set up in case you forget your password.
 Common questions are: In what city were you born?
 What is your mother’s maiden name?
 Where did you go to high school?

+Ransomware is on a rampage!
+Attacks are happening with ever-increasing frequency, and ransomware is evolving and becoming more powerful.
 Several major media sites, such as the New York Times, BBC, AOL, and the NFL, were recently infected with malware that directed visitors to sites attempting to install ransomware on their computers.
 Ransomware has the potential […]

 By Daniel J. Solove Proponents for allowing government officials to have backdoors to encrypted communications need to read Franz Kafka.
 Nearly a century ago, Kafka deftly captured the irony at the heart of their argument in his short story, “The Burrow.”
 After the Paris attacks, national security proponents in the US and abroad have been […]